-A major danger accompanying the growing availability of chronic absence data is that it will be used to blame and penalize children and families.
-Improving attendance also requires shifting away from the traditional punitive truancy response to poor attendance.
-Everyone using chronic absence data needs to make sure that data is used to activate positive problem-solving.
-To leverage the policy win achieved through ESSA, we must all use this new educational metric - chronic absence - to interrupt patterns of inequity and improve outcomes for all children, particularly our most vulnerable students who deserve the equal opportunity to learn and thrive.
+Chronic absence data, alone, however, is insufficient to produce change.
+A major danger with the growing availability of chronic absence data is that it will be used to blame and penalize children and families.
+Everyone using chronic absence data, from administrators to teachers to elected officials and community organizations, needs to make sure that data is used to activate positive problem-solving.

+To leverage the policy win achieved through ESSA, we must all use this new educational metric-chronic absence-to interrupt patterns of inequity and improve outcomes for all children, particularly our most vulnerable students who deserve an equal opportunity to learn and thrive.